BulPlugins/BulPearl/README.md

 > Define all the messages and actionbar text.
 If you don't want a specifique message you can define nothing beetwen the two "" quotation

+enable_craft_creator: true

+> Control the craft creator menu.
+After creating your craft for EnderPearl, set this line to "false" to avoid loading unnecessary listeners,
+> which will enhance the performance.

 messages:
   use_pearl: "&a[BULpearl] &aYou just used an enderpearl to teleport"
   on_cooldown: "&a[BULpearl] &cYou have to wait %time% before using again an EnderPearl"